Close

 8. Like magic, the text "test" appeared in my Termite window.

-Following this small success, I read here and there about how air conditioners are normaly controled via Home Assistant and it's all about a "climate entity" and the "thermostat" card in Lovelace.
+Following this small success, I read here and there about how air conditioners are typically controlled via Home Assistant, and it's all about creating a "climate entity" and using the "thermostat" card in Lovelace.

 Perfect!
-This week I'm gonna look for more examples on how to create such an entity and try to make on.
+This week, I'm going to search for more examples on how to create such an entity and try to build on.

-Now that I managed to transmit data to Home Assistant, the overall connection diagram should look something like that:
+Now that I’ve successfully transmitted data to Home Assistant, the overall connection diagram should look something like this:

 • Could that be the solution?!